 Arriving at Train or Bus Station

-All international trains arrive either at Hlavní Nádraží – main train station (including the overnight train from London, via Brussels and Cologne) or at Praha Holešovice.
-Both are located on Line C of the metro and are served by several tramlines.
+All international trains arrive either at Hlavní Nádraží – main train station (including the overnight train from London, via Brussels and Cologne) or Praha Holešovice.
+Both are located on Line C of the metro and are served by several tram lines.
 The main train station is located only a few minutes from Prague’s city centre.
-At both stations you can find money exchange facilities (do not exchange money there unless you wish to pay 10% commission), ATMs, a 24-hour left luggage office and a tourist information desk.
+At both stations, you can find money exchange facilities (do not exchange money there unless you wish to pay 10% commission), ATMs, a 24-hour left-luggage office and a tourist information desk.
 You are also able to book accommodation through some agencies there.
-The train station had a shameful reputation: many homeless people and people with a ‘criminal history’ did hang around there which has recently changed after train station renovation.
-Although Prague’s train stations are not extra dangerous, just be careful, as pickpockets operate here.
-Also remember, in summer some international trains tend to be full and you should book your seat at least a few days ahead.
-Getting into the centre of town involves one stop on the metro to the Muzeum stop, or about 10 minutes’ walk up busy Wilsonova.
+The train station had a shameful reputation: many homeless people and people with a ‘criminal history’ did hang around there, which has recently changed after the train station renovation.
+Although Prague’s train stations are not extra dangerous, be careful, as pickpockets operate here.
+Also, remember, in summer, some international trains tend to be full, and you should book your seat at least a few days ahead.
+Getting into the town centre involves one stop on the metro to the Muzeum stop, or about 10 minutes’ walk up busy Wilsonova.

-Most of International and national bus services arrive at Florenc bus and metro station on the east side of the city.
-The Old Town is then just a 10-minute walk or the B and C metro lines next door can take you anywhere else you want to go.
+Most International and national bus services arrive at Florenc bus and metro station on the city’s east side.
+The Old Town is then just a 10-minute walk, or the B and C metro lines next door can take you anywhere else you want to go.

-Prague Airport (all international flights arrive here), is located 17km from the city centre and has all the modern amenities you would expect of a European airport.
-The journey from airport to city centre takes around 20 – 25 minutes by taxi, or around 55 minutes by public transport (buy 32 CZK, plus 16 CZK per luggage).
-Buses depart every 10 to 15 minutes from 4.30am to 11.30pm.
-A taxi to the city centre should costs around 600 CZK.
+Prague Airport (all international flights arrive here) is located 17km from the city centre and has all the modern amenities you would expect of a European airport.
+The journey from the airport to the city centre takes around 20 – 25 minutes by taxi or around 55 minutes by public transport (buy 32 CZK, plus 16 CZK per luggage).
+Buses depart every 10 to 15 minutes from 4.30 am to 11.30 pm.
+A taxi to the city centre should cost around 600 CZK.

 Passport Formalities, Visa Requirements